ant512/Woopsi/Readme.txt

    - Replace the "Makefile" with "Makefile.libnds".

+  To build a library version of Woopsi:

+   - Open a CLI;
+   - Navigate to the Woopsi directory that contains the makefiles;
+   - Type "make -f Makefile.lib", sans quotes.

   Woopsi has been developed using devkitPro r20, VC++ 2005 Express, and the last official version of PALib (070323).
 It is known to work with devkitPro r21.